Smithw8857/Instagram-Clone/README.md

 The first step in achieving this goal was laying out the schema out our future database.

-When you take a look at Instagram what do you see?
+When taking a look at Instagram what can be seen?

 ![](Images/Image%20Section.jpg)

--pictures
+-users

+-photos/pictures

 -likes